 This is what we like to see.
 All of the electricity used by Green Star to power your home is sourced from renewables, particularly from wind, solar, and hydroelectric energy.
 The provider also used biomass fuels to create a certain percentage of green gas, though no energy supplier does this for 100% of its gas supply and Green Star doesn’t specify what proportion of its gas is green.

 The Green Star Energy website assures customers that, although they have been switched to Shell Energy, their supply will continue to be sourced 100% from renewable energy.
-It is not clear how this will be done, or whether it will only be until your initial contract is up - for more information, you should get in touch with Shell Energy.
+For more information, you should get in touch with Shell Energy.

 Green Star Energy login

 Former customers of the provider could access My Green Star Energy page on its website in order to manage their energy usage.
 Users could also manage their account via the My Green Star Energy app, which offered these features to users on-the-go: